hashchange/jquery.isinview/README.md

 # jQuery.isInView

+<small>[Setup][setup] - [Example: Lazy loading][example] - [API][api] - [Browser support][browsers] - [Limitations][limitations] - [Performance tips][perftips] - [Build and test][build]</small>

 This jQuery plugin tells you if elements are in view inside a scrollable container, or inside a container hiding its overflow.
-It works with regard to the viewport, iframes, or nested scrolling elements.
+It works with respect to the viewport, iframes, or other scrollable elements.

 **Core methods**

+You can choose between different ways to figure out which elements [are in view][api-core].
+The plugin gives you [filters][] like `$elems.inView()`.
+You get an [`:inViewport` selector][api-selector], too.
+Or you can use [boolean queries][boolean-queries], such as [`$elem.isInView()`][api-fn.isInView].

-You can choose between [filter methods][filters], an [`:inViewport` selector][api-selector], and [boolean queries][boolean-queries] like [`$elem.isInView()`][api-fn.isInView].
-They are optimized for performance and ridiculously fast: filtering 1000 elements takes no more than 3ms on an elderly desktop running Chrome, and about 9ms on an underpowered mobile device.
-As a result, the plugin is suitable for event handlers which are called frequently - scroll and resize handlers, for instance - and deal with large numbers of elements.
+The methods of the plugin are optimized for performance and ridiculously fast: filtering 1000 elements takes no more than 3ms on an elderly desktop running Chrome, and about 9ms on an underpowered mobile device.
+As a result, jQuery.isInView is suitable for event handlers which are called frequently - scroll and resize handlers, for instance -, and it can deal with large numbers of elements.

 **Useful helpers**

-jQuery.isInView exposes a number of useful helper functions which are valuable in their own right.
-You get [`$elem.hasScrollbar()`][api-fn.hasScrollbar], [`$elem.scrollbarWidth()`][api-fn.scrollbarWidth] - telling you about the space taken up by scroll bars in a given element - and the global [`$.scrollbarWidth()`][api-scrollbarWidth], which returns a browser-specific constant.
-Finally, there is [`$elem.ownerWindow()`][api-fn.ownerWindow] which is helpful for operations in IFrames and child windows.
+jQuery.isInView exposes a number of [useful helper functions][api-helpers] which are valuable in their own right.
+One is [`$elem.hasScrollbar()`][api-fn.hasScrollbar].
+You also get [`$elem.scrollbarWidth()`][api-fn.scrollbarWidth], telling you about the space taken up by scroll bars inside a given element.
+The global [`$.scrollbarWidth()`][api-scrollbarWidth] returns a browser-specific constant.
+Finally, there is [`$elem.ownerWindow()`][api-fn.ownerWindow], which is helpful for operations in iframes and child windows.

 (If you think the API is a bit too prolific for your taste, feel free to overwrite any part of it with your own jQuery extensions.
 Each plugin method is independent of the others, at least with regard to the public API.)

 **Tests**

-Browsers are a moving target for development, and full of quirks, too.
+Browsers are a moving target for development, and they are full of quirks, too.
 In this environment, the plugin needs to prove that it works.
 It comes along with a massive [test suite][tests], auto-generated from diverse scenarios and a carefully crafted set of base tests.
 [Performance tests][perftests] are also part of the package.

 ## Dependencies and setup